fr0ster/simplest_sap_rap_example/2nd_iteration/notes.md

    **Problem**:
    - The application remains read-only, and the **Create** and **Delete** buttons are not visible.
    **Solution**:
+   - When using your BO with an OData V4 service without enabling draft functionality, the full CRUD model cannot be utilized.
+To resolve this, either enable drafts for your BO or switch the service to OData V2.
    - Verify the syntax and ensure all required objects (Interface BDEF, Projection BDEF, Implementation Class) are defined correctly and activated without errors.

 ---